COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 In the context of the covid-19 outbreak analyses, the mobility levels and travel _distances_ are important estimates of _how much_ people are traveling, while the mobility synchronisation metric would affect how much _exposure_ those trips could potentially produce.
 Thus, we computed for each areal unit how many people where leaving _home_ every hour.
-In Figure?? we compare the out-of-home trips for the first week of February in 2019 and the first week of April in 2020.
+In Figure 10 we compare the out-of-home trips for the first week of February in 2019 and the first week of April in 2020.
 It is clear that the lockdown measures imposed in the UK were effective in reducing the number of out-of-home trips.

 <figure class="image" align="center">
 <img src="plots/second-report/out_of_home_trips1.png"  width="600"/>